Ergodicity and stability of hybrid systems with piecewise constant type state-dependent switching: Approximation limit of hybrid systems with piecewise constant type switching

 Hence,

 which implies that

 by Gronwall's inequality.
 The desired conclusion \eqref{d-9} follows immediately from the fact $\W_1(\mu_t^n,\mu_t)\leq \E|X_t^{(n)}-X_t|$, and the proof is complete. \end{proof}

-\begin{myrem} In Theorem \ref{thm-4.1}, the $L_1$-Wasserstein distance cannot be replaced by general $L_p$-Wasserstein distance with $p>1$, which is due to the application of Gronwall's inequality and the estimate on the quantity $\int_0^t\p(\La_s\neq \La_s^{(n)})\d s$ obtained in Lemma \ref{lem-4.2}. \end{myrem}
+\begin{myrem} In Theorem \ref{thm-4.1}, the $L_1$-Wasserstein distance cannot be replaced by other $L_p$-Wasserstein distance with $p>1$, which is due to the application of Gronwall's inequality and the estimate on the quantity $\int_0^t\p(\La_s\neq \La_s^{(n)})\d s$ obtained in Lemma \ref{lem-4.2}. \end{myrem}